lxiiaanog/PaCent/README.md

 # PaCent
-PaCent algorithm benefits pairwise pattern of stable-isotope unlabelled and labelled samples in data-independent acquisition MS maps for trace proteomics studies.
+PaCent algorithm benefits from the pairwise pattern of stable-isotope unlabelled and labelled samples in data-independent acquisition MS maps for trace proteomics studies.
 PaCent is developed by [Guomics Lab](http://www.guomics.com).
 PaCent composes of two parts.

 ## Spectra Complement